What is gated content?

 4) Messaging is the perfect complement to Account-Based Marketing (ABM)

-Account-based marketing (ABM) targets individual, pre-identified accounts with personalized content and campaigns (check out the account based marketing examples 5 experts shared with us).
+Account-based marketing (ABM) targets individual, pre-identified accounts with personalized content and campaigns.
 Instead of fishing with a net, hoping to pull in as many leads as possible (re: content marketing), with ABM you’re fishing with a spear.

 So why would you ever make someone from one of your target accounts fill out a form and wait for a follow-up?